-Cassandra Chaney is an Associate Professor in Child and Family Studies at Louisiana State University.
+Cassandra Chaney is J. Franklin Bayhi Endowed Professor in Child and Family Studies at Louisiana State University.
 She examines the structure and functional dynamics of Black family life, which includes emotional closeness and commitment among dating, cohabiting, and married Black couples; the influence of religiosity and/or spirituality among Blacks; and several other topics that affect Black families.
 She has co-authored several of the American Families of Faith manuscripts that address religious Black families.

-Joe Chelladurai is a doctoral student in the Marriage, Family and Human Development program in the School of Family Life at Brigham Young University.
-He recieved his Bachelor's degree in Social Work from Madras Christian College in India and a Master's degree in Development Management from Madras School of Social Work.
-His research focusses on exploring the systemic interaction of family traditions and rituals on familiy functioning in religious families using data from the American Families of Faith project.
+Joe Chelladurai received his PhD in Marriage, Family and Human Development from Brigham Young University.
+He is a research analyst for the Church of Jesus Christ of Latter-day Saints.
+He received his Bachelor's degree in Social Work from Madras Christian College in India and a Master's degree in Development Management from Madras School of Social Work.
+His research focuses on positive psychology and healthy family functioning.

 Tanya Davis Coleman